 Often roof damage is caused by sub-trades accessing the roof after installation.
-Roofers and other trades must be aware of how they are treating the material they are working on and the effect it may have on adjacent surfaces.
+Roofers and other trades must be aware of how they treat the material they are working on and the effect it may have on adjacent surfaces.

-Where work is done above or adjacent to an installed roof surface, or where the roof is used a work platform for subsequent work, the main contractor must take steps to make sure the existing roof remains undamaged.
+Where work is done above or adjacent to an installed roof surface, or where the roof is used as a work platform for subsequent work, the main contractor must ensure the existing roof remains undamaged.